Crouch, Melbourne Fishing Reel History and Reference Information by Bernie Ladd, 2012.

 Recently found 'Polymer type' side plate Melbourne Folding Handle Crouch.

-Specifications: Aluminium frame and front side plate; 'polymer' type back side plate ; folding handle knob of erinoid; crank-handle of cast alloy (dye cast) nickle plated; internal mechanism typical of early Crouch reels; drum (spool of aluminuim, brass barred; 3 leg spring metal drum brake adjustment.
-J. T. Crouch Maker Melbourne stamped on front side plate (crank handle side) -c.
+Specifications: Aluminium frame and front side plate; 'polymer' type back side plate; folding handle knob of erinoid; crank-handle of cast alloy (dye cast) nickel plated; internal mechanism typical of early Crouch reels; drum (spool of aluminuim, brass barred; 3 leg spring metal drum brake adjustment.
+J. T. Crouch Maker Melbourne stamped on the front side plate (crank handle side) -c.
 1940.
 Extremely rare.

-This unbranded Crouch, featured below, is an interesting version made entirely from Crouch factory mechanical parts.
-After careful examination of the specifications it is clear that the measurements coincide with the Melbourne made Crouch reel.
-I note, that the foot is made of brass and is nickel plated; and it is larger in size and fitted with bigger diameter brass screws, in comparison to other Crouch models.
+Introduction: This unbranded Crouch reel, featured below, is an intriguing version constructed entirely from mechanical parts sourced from the Crouch factory.
+Upon careful examination of the specifications, it becomes evident that the measurements align with those of the Melbourne-made Crouch reels.
+It is worth noting that the foot of the reel is made of brass and nickel-plated, and it is larger in size, equipped with bigger diameter brass screws compared to other Crouch models.

-The three-leg spring metal (beryllium copper) drum brake adjustment, is also of a larger design, and it appears that Jack Crouch may have endeavored to improve its durability.
-Reason being the three-leg spring metal drum brake adjustment mechanism, used on all other Crouch reels, was commonly prone to breakage from extensive heavy handedness.
+Design Features: One notable design feature is the three-leg spring metal (beryllium copper) drum brake adjustment, which is also larger.
+It appears that Jack Crouch may have endeavored to enhance its durability.
+This modification was likely a response to the common issue of breakage in the three-leg spring metal drum brake adjustment mechanism found in other Crouch reels, often resulting from excessive force.

-Considering all the modifications that were undertaken with this particular reel, it is reasonable to conclude that this unbranded Crouch was more than likely an experimental model, produced at the Melbourne Crouch factory.
-These specific modifications clearly represent a serious attempt to improve the reel’s durability by strengthening the components described.
+Conclusion: Considering all the modifications implemented in this particular reel, it is reasonable to conclude that this unbranded Crouch reel was most likely an experimental model produced at the Melbourne Crouch factory.
+These specific modifications indicate a serious attempt to enhance the durability of the reel by strengthening the described components.

 Crouch experimental model images.